-Students are not allowed to have a negative food balance.
+Students are not allowed to have a negative food balance of more than \$20.
+If this occurs, students will be offered an alternative meal.
 Balance statements will be sent home to parents, but parents are able to find this information as well as add funds through the parent portal of Infinite Campus.
+To add money to your child's food service account you can either send money to the school office or pay online through Infinite Campus.

-If you have questions regarding food service, please contact: Ruth Rettinger, Food Service Director at 715-275-3225 Ext. #1420 or email me at rrettinger@elchoschool.org
+If you have questions regarding food service, please contact: Michelle Briggs, Food Service Director at 715-275-3225 Ext. #1420 or email mbriggs@elchoschool.org or Rachel Lemanczyk, District Administrator at 715-275-3225 Ext 1080 or email at rlemanczyk@elchschool.org.